FuriouZz/blog/content/posts/2024-01-02/index.md

 layout: "layouts/page.vto" # [!code ++]
 ```

-I like beautiful URL.
-We can use the [basename](https://lume.land/docs/creating-pages/urls/#basename) property to remove `/content/` in our URL.
+Because I prefer beautiful URLs, I suggest that we use the [basename](https://lume.land/docs/creating-pages/urls/#basename) property to remove `/content/` from our URL.

 Instead of `/content/pages/about/` the URL will be formatted as `/pages/about/`.